KosmicCO/Artificial-Life-Evolution-Simulator/README.md

-# Artificial-Life-Evolution-Simulator
+> # Artificial-Life-Evolution-Simulator
-Blocky creatures that hunt, forage and evolve
+Small modular creatures that hunt, reproduce, forage to swade the force of natural selection in its favor.